adrian-jrczk/Sorter/README.md

 To use Sorter with CLI you just need to specify data type and sort type and then you will be asked to enter data to sort.

-Correct input form: DATA_TYPE SORT_TYPE
+Correct input form: `DATA_TYPE SORT_TYPE`<br/>
-Available data types:
-- numbers
-- words
-- lines
-Available sort types:
+Available data types: numbers, words, lines.
+Available sort types: ascending, descending, occurrences.
-- ascending
-- descending
-- occurrences

 ### Arguments

-`-d, --data-type DATA_TYPE`         data type to sort `-s, --sort-type SORT_TYPE` 		sort method
+`-d, --data-type DATA_TYPE` - data type to sort<br/>
+`-s, --sort-type SORT_TYPE` - sort method<br/>
-`-i, --input-file INPUTFILENAME`	name of the file with input data `-o, --output-file OUTPUTFILENAME`	name of the file with output data (default: INPUTFILENAME)
+`-i, --input-file INPUTFILENAME` - name of the file with input data<br/>
+`-o, --output-file OUTPUTFILENAME` - name of the file with output data (default: INPUTFILENAME)

 ## Installation

-1. Import this repository to some folder with `git clone repourl`
+1. Import this repository to some folder with `git clone https://github.com/adrian-jrczk/Sorter.git`
 2. Open this folder and install with `mvn clean install`
 3. In `target` folder there will be executable jar file `sorter.jar` which you can move freely and run with `java -jar sorter.jar`